vorexfaiq/atom-armv7l/README.md

+# This repository is no more maintained
+I no more have an armv7l device, so I can't support this project anymore.

 ![Atom](https://cloud.githubusercontent.com/assets/72919/2874231/3af1db48-d3dd-11e3-98dc-6066f8bc766f.png)

 Atom is a hackable text editor for the 21st century, built on [Electron](https://github.com/atom/electron), and based on everything we love about our favorite editors.
 We designed it to be deeply customizable, but still approachable using the default configuration.